QCN880/Capstone-Project/README.md

 # Capstone-Project
-Documentations of my personal project in LITA bootcamp
+A documentation of my personal project at LITA

+## Tables of Content

+### Project Topic
+Customers Segmentation Analysis